Background

 Within the ITSF SG is an Executive Steering Group (ESG) comprising the Chairman, Vice Chairman and immediate past Chairman and a representative from the event organiser.
 The ESG sets the strategic priorities such as venue, appointment and responsibilities of the event organiser, agreement on costs including delegate fees and ITSF Governance.
 Responsibilities of the event organiser include provision of Secretariat services related to the SG activities.

-A Chairman and Vice Chairman are elected by the SG at an annual election held prior to the conference in October if necessary, overseen by the ESG, with voting done by email or other electronic method.
+A Chairman and Vice Chairman are elected by the SG at an annual election held prior to the conference in October, if necessary, overseen by the ESG, with voting done by email or other electronic method.
 Candidates for either position must have served on the SG for at least two years immediately prior to the election.
 A valid election vote requires a quorum of 66% of the SG members.
 For the election, support shall be greater than 50% of all members in the quorum during the voting period.

 The result should be announced at the AGM held on the middle day of ITSF after the day’s proceedings are complete.
 The Chairman may continue as Chairman for a maximum of two years but may retire after one year.
 When the incumbent Chairman retires, the Vice Chairman is expected to be a candidate to become Chairman.
 The new Chairman and Vice Chairman will take up their position effective from the end of the Conference.

 The SG meets as often as necessary (either physically or via conference call) to set the goals and objectives, create the detailed speaker schedule for the next annual event, agree social events and decide on a candidate for the annual TimeLord award.
-The committee is split into sub-committee working groups to establish individual themes for both the 3 day Forum and accompanying preceding Tutorials.
+The committee is split into sub-committee working groups to establish individual themes for both the 3-day Forum and accompanying preceding Tutorials.

-Changes to these Governance rules requires agreement by greater than 75% of all the SG members that cast their vote when changes are proposed, and greater than 50% of all members irrespective if they chose to vote or not.
+Changes to these Governance rules require agreement by greater than 75% of all the SG members that cast their vote when changes are proposed, and greater than 50% of all members irrespective if they chose to vote or not.